Leaf48/EigoDictionary/README.md

 # EigoDictionary
-It collects meanings from various English Dictionary.
+A tool that shows English meanings retrieving from various English Dictionary.